Cutuy/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-terminateprocess.md

 This function stops execution of all threads within the process and requests cancellation of all pending I/O. The terminated process cannot exit until all pending I/O has been completed or canceled.
 When a process terminates, its kernel object is not destroyed until all processes that have open handles to the process have released those handles.

 When a process terminates itself, <b>TerminateProcess</b> stops execution of the calling thread and does not return.
 Otherwise, <b>TerminateProcess</b> is asynchronous; it initiates termination and returns immediately.
 If you need to be sure the process has terminated, call the
 <a href="/windows/desktop/api/synchapi/nf-synchapi-waitforsingleobject">WaitForSingleObject</a> function with a handle
 to the process.

 A process cannot prevent itself from being terminated.

+After a process has terminated, call to <b>TerminateProcess</b> with open handles to the process fails with <b>ERROR_ACCESS_DENIED</b> (5) error code.

 ## -see-also